 Adams County has a tremendous snowmobile and ATV trail system.
-Although winters of recent years have limited the amount of useable snow cover, the unit also patrols the county's trail system enforcing snowmobile laws and investigating accidents.
-Two snowmobiles/ ATVs are kept ready for use on patrol and response to emergencies on the trails.
+Although winters of recent years have limited the amount of usable snow cover, the Recreation Deputy also patrols the county's trail system enforcing snowmobile laws and investigating accidents.
+Two snowmobiles and ATVs are kept ready for use on patrol and emergency response.

 The Sheriff's Office offers an ATV, Snowmobile, and Boater safety class at different times throughout the year.